svermeulen/ncm2-yoink/README.md

 # ncm2-yoink

-This is an [ncm2](https://github.com/ncm2/ncm2) source that returns the [yoink](https://github.com/svermeulen/vim-yoink) yank history.
+This is an [ncm2](https://github.com/ncm2/ncm2) source that returns the [yoink](https://github.com/svermeulen/vim-yoink) yank history

+Note that it only matches on the first line of each yank